Seansx4/Seans-Guide/src/blogs/tech/coding/web-scraping-a-two-factor-authentication-website.md

   <p>To do this we add a “ “, to the cells on either side of our URLs.
 We then use the concatenate formula to join them to our URLs.
 Note the dollar signs in the cells on either side of the URL.
 This is to lock these cells in place meaning, the only cell to change as we go down the sheet is the URL.
 This is achieved by pressing F4.</p>
 image11: /images/concatenate.png
 imageAlt11: Using the concatenate formula in Excel
-paragraph12: <p>By dragging down we can now apply the correct structure to all the URLs.</p>
+paragraph12: <p>By dragging down we can now apply the correct structure to all of our URLs.</p>
 image12: /images/correcturls.png
 imageAlt12: Correct URL structure in Excel
 paragraph13: "<p>We can now take the list of URLs and add them to a list in our